whooohq/whq-wordpress-starter-elementor/plugins/essential-addons-for-elementor-lite/readme.txt

 = 2.10.0 - 27/03/2019 =

-- Refractored plugin structure for improved performance
+- Refactored plugin structure for improved performance
 - Only one minified JS and one CSS file (if required for the widget) will be used on the page where EA element is being used
 - No extra asset will be loaded if you don't use EA on any page
 - Massive performance improved minimizing the dependencies